• Skip to primary navigation

 how to deal with investing blind spots

-A friend of mine, a retired investment banker, did just that himself.
-This guy knew his way around money and definitely knew how to invest.
-But he was looking for help with his money.
-I asked him, “Of all the people I know, you’re in the best position to deal with your own money.
+One time, I was having a conversation with a friend of mine.
+Let’s call him Dave.
+Dave was a retired investment banker who really knew his way around money.
+If anyone knew how to invest, it was him.
+But he was looking for help managing his portfolio.
+I asked him, “Dave, of all the people I know, you’re in the best position to deal with your own money.
 Why do you need help?”

 “Carl,” he replied, “I could manage my own money, except for the ‘I’ part.”

-He understood that when it came to his own money, he had a blind spot.
-And he recognized the value in having someone else help him see the mistakes he might make.
+He recognized that when it came to his own money, he had blind spots.
+He recognized the value of having someone else help him see the mistakes he might make.

 -Carl